calebsmith/dotfiles/README.md

 # vimrc
 -------

 This is where I keep my configuration files.
-To use, simply copy the .vimrc file to your home directory.
-The following commands should suffice:
+To use clone the repo and use make.
+To copy all dotfiles to the home directory use the following commands:

 ```
 git clone git://github.com/calebsmith/vimrc
-cp .gitconfig ~
-cp .vimrc ~
+make all
 ```

+Use `make vim`, `make git`, or `make tmux` to copy configuration for those programs only.

-Upon running vim the first time, vundle will be installed, which will install the vim bundles in turn.
+Upon running vim the first time, vundle will be installed, which will install the vim bundles defined in .vimrc in turn.